Mayurji/Mayurji/README.md

 ### What I do

-   **I am a Data Scientist with working experience on multiple domains like Logistics, Telecom and Social Media platforms.
+   * **I am a Data Scientist with working experience on multiple domains like Logistics, Telecom and Social Media platforms.
 I have built systems from Fine grained for product image classification to text understanding for better customer experience.**

-### How I do
-   * A vast amount of my time is spent on reading and experimenting with Deep Learning.
+   * **A vast amount of my time is spent on reading and experimenting with Deep Learning.**
-   * I have built a expertise in Pytorch.
-Would love it, if anyone wants to collaborate and sharing the learning experience.
+   * **I have built a expertise in Pytorch.
+Would love it, if anyone wants to collaborate and sharing the learning experience.**

 ### About Me